Skip to main content

 Step 2: Update Provider Initialization

+Add the required provider information to your initialization configuration.
 The initialization process now requires additional provider information for automatic onboarding.

 Before (v1.x)